mlm-games/repose/README.md

 ## License

-GPLv3.0 currently (can dual license it if anyone wants to build proprietory apps with it...)
+GPLv3.0 currently (can dual license it if needed...)